Eritrea: Culture

-UNESCO World Heritage Site
+World Heritage Site and Italian architecture

 On 8 July 2017, the entire capital city of Asmara was listed as a UNESCO World Heritage Site, with the inscription taking place during the 41st World Heritage Committee Session.

 The city has thousands of Art Deco, futurist, modernist, and rationalist buildings, constructed during the period of Italian Eritrea.
 Asmara, a small town in the nineteenth century, started to grow quickly during 1889.
 The city also became a place "to experiment with radical new designs", mainly futuristic and art deco inspired.
 Even though city planners, architects, and engineers were largely European, members of the indigenous population were largely used as construction workers, Asmarinos still identify with their city's legacy.

 The city shows off most early twentieth-century architectural styles.
 Some buildings are neo-Romanesque, such as the Church of Our Lady of the Rosary.
 Art Deco influences are found throughout the city.
-Essences of Cubism may be found on the Africa Pension Building, and on a small collection of buildings.
+Essences of Cubism may be found on the Africa Pension Building and on a small collection of buildings.
 The Fiat Tagliero Building shows almost the height of futurism, just as it was becoming fashionable in Italy.
 In recent times, some buildings have been functionally built, which sometimes can spoil the atmosphere of some cities, but they fit into Asmara as it is such a modern city.